erinvdoyle/tarot/README.md

 ### Color Scheme

 The color scheme for Tarot Card of the Day was inspired by the colors in the hero image.
-A color picker was used to select shades of pale yellow, gold, red, teal, and dark blue from the image.
+A color picker was used to select shades of pale yellow, gold, red, teal, and dark blue from it.
+This palette is accented by pops of purple and pink lifted from the image used for the back of the tarot deck.
+I chose these bold, hand-drawn vector illustrations to lend the site an extra dose of fun and nostalgia suitable for a gamefied tarot draw.
+While the tones are fairly dark, the pale yellow background provides contrast and readability.

 <p align="center">
     <img src="assets/images/screenshots/" alt="" height="150"/>